boldbi/bold-bi-docs/docs/faq/how-to-allow-users-to-create-dashboards-without-modifying-the-existing-data-sources.md

 # How to allow users to create dashboards without modifying the existing data sources

-You can provide access to the specific users to create their dashboards without modifying the existing data sources.
+You can grant specific users access to create their own dashboards without altering the existing data sources.

 Please follow these steps:

-1. First of all, provide permission to the [user](/managing-resources/manage-permissions/#manage-permissions---users) with the required entity and access mode.
-To create a dashboard, you need to provide the `Create` permission for the user.
+1. First of all, grant the [user](/managing-resources/manage-permissions/#manage-permissions---users) permission with the necessary entity and access mode.
+In order to create a dashboard, you must provide the user with the `Create` permission.

 **Entity**: `All Dashboard`